VR-Robotica/AvatarComponents/README.md

 <br>
 <h2>version (0.1) </h2>
 <br>
-Eye contact is a subtle, yet powerful
+Eye contact is a subtle, yet powerful effect.
 <br>
 Tired of characters and avatars with that dead look in their eyes?
 Well look no further, here is a simple library of Unity scripts that bring life to the eyes of your characters.
 Add a simple component to objects that are "interesting" and designate their most interesting points, and the character will <b>not</b> simply stare at them, but continuosly scan them from point-to-point as if they were actually interested in them.
 <br>